“The wound is where the light enters.”

 there is hope!

-It is said that trauma survivors don't have memories, they have symptoms: unexplained emotionality, relational chaos or emptiness, deep internal pain or fear, or living life almost robotically.
-As a trauma specialist, those symptoms don't tell me that something is wrong with you; they tell me that something happened to you.
+The long-term nature of these symptoms can lead to unexplained emotionality, relational chaos or emptiness, deep internal pain or fear, or living life almost robotically.
+As a trauma specialist, those symptoms don’t tell me that something is wrong with you; they tell me that something happened to you.

 So let's do this together.